Updated: December 6th, 2021

 Generally speaking, SEO is more technical with a focus on website design and structure.
 It involves making a website more user-friendly, using relevant keywords, optimizing metadata, and building high-quality links.
 All these things work together to help each web page rank higher in search engines for specific search terms.

-Content marketing, on the other hand, involves the publishing of useful content across your website, blog, and social media accounts to attract and retain your target audience and ultimately stimulate interest in your products and services.
+Content marketing, on the other hand, involves the publishing of useful content across your website, blog, and social media accounts to attract and retain your target audience and ultimately create interest in your products and services.

 There’s an overlap between the two: